LaneLab/Spratt_SPI2_tuning_paper/README.md

 ## Analysis
 1 python script and 6 jupyter notebooks for downstream analysis and plotting are included - found in DIMM_code

-- **TrackmateXML.py** - contains base pyTrackmate script with modifications to sort cell_ID assignment by Y position in the channel.

-- **Lineage_Extraction.ipynb** - notebook used to apply pyTrackmate, extract cell information from XML files, and store lineages in a dictionary of xarray datasets called ds_all.

-- **Processing.ipynb** - working from ds_all to generate summary dataframes used in downstream analysis and plotting, includes code used to produce all summary dataframes in this repository.

 - **Mother_Plotting.ipynb** - plotting and analysis from Full_MotherCell_Data.csv used to generate figures.